mollieswenson/sfml-flock-sim/README.md

 This is a practice C++ project implementing a flock simulation using [SFML](https://www.sfml-dev.org/) and [Box2D](https://box2d.org/).

+A flock simulation features **emergent behavior**, which is the behavior of a system that does not depend on its individual parts, but on their relationships to one another.
+Each boid applies **cohesion**, **alignment**, and **separation** rules to its neighbors within a limited range.

 **v2** (02/19/20)
 ![](img/v2.gif)

 **v1** (02/08/20)
 ![](img/v1.gif)

-## Flocking behavior fundamentals

-A flock simulation features **emergent behavior**, which is the behavior of a system that does not depend on its individual parts, but on their relationships to one another.
-Each boid applies **cohesion**, **alignment**, and **separation** rules to its neighbors within a limited range.

-* **Cohesion**: Each boid travels toward its neighbors.
-The cohesion vector is the average velocity toward neighbors' center of mass.
-* **Alignment**:  Each boid travels with its neighbors.
-The alignment vector is the average velocity of neighbors.
-* **Separation**: Each boid avoids colliding with its neighbors.
-The separation vector is the average opposite velocity of neighbors.

-## Pseudo code
+## Structure

-I used this [Boids Pseudocode](http://www.kfish.org/boids/pseudocode.html) for reference.
 This project has the following classes.

 * **`Game`** manages the window and takes care of drawing and rendering each boid per frame.
 * **`Flock`** creates and manages a vector of `Boid` objects, which it initially sets with a random starting position and random starting velocity.
 While the game runs, its function `Update()` calls each `Boid`'s `Update()`.
 * **`Boid`** represents an individual boid, and they have their own `position` and `velocity` which determines their movements.
 They have a pointer to their `flock` so they can find other `Boid`'s, and ranges at which to apply their member functions `Cohesion()`, `Alignment()`, and `Separation()` are stored on the individual `Boid`.

-## Visual Studio 2019 Setup
+## VS 2019 Setup

 The external dependencies ([SFML](https://www.sfml-dev.org/download/sfml/2.5.1/) and [Box2D() ) are included [boids/external/]().